 24-HOUR AMBULATORY BLOOD PRESSURE MONITORING

-Ambulatory Blood Pressure Monitoring (ABPM) is a painless non-invasive method to obtain blood pressure (BP) recordings over a 24-hour period usually requested by your cardiologist in Singapore and around the world.
-It involves wearing a small arm cuff around the non-dominant arm, which is then attached to a small monitoring device worn on a belt fastened around the waist.
+Ambulatory Blood Pressure Monitoring (ABPM) is a painless, non-invasive method to obtain blood pressure (BP) recordings over 24 hours, usually requested by yourcardiologist.
+This method entails donning a compact arm blood pressure cuff on the non-dominant arm, linked to a diminutive blood pressure machine secured by a belt around the waist.
 The arm cuff will automatically inflate at regular intervals every 15 – 30 minutes throughout the day and hourly after 11 pm.
-The readings can then be used to determine whether the person requires medication for high blood pressure or if the current medication is having the desired effect.
+The BP readings can then determine whether the person requires medication for high blood pressure or if the current medication has the desired effect.
 You may proceed to book an appointment or contact us for further details.

 24-Hour Ambulatory Blood Pressure Monitoring | https://www.harleystreet.sg/